particle-iot/docs/src/content/reference/device-os/firmware.md

 Note that this overload is always asynchronous and does not use a `Future` as the other overloads below.

+For more information and examples, see the [typed and extended publish page](/reference/device-os/typed-publish/).

 ### Particle.publish - Publish

 {{since when="6.2.0"}}